vvijayan1/imdb_data_on_terminal/Lesson3.md

 - Learn to use the `csvtool` library for data processing
 - Qualitative analysis of the data and corroborating with our intuition

+Now that qualitative assessment is covered, move on to quantitative assessment in [Lesson 4](Lesson4.md).